Anne Fletcher: Directorial career

 Based on the success of her first two features, Fletcher went on to direct the popular 2009 romantic comedy film, The Proposal, starring Sandra Bullock and Ryan Reynolds.
 This film was nominated for twenty-seven awards; out of the twenty-seven nominations, the film won seven.
-For her performance, Bullock received a Golden Globe nomination for best actress and a Women’s Image Network Award for Outstanding Actress.
-The Proposal is Fletcher’s highest-grossing film as a director, and it stands as the 7th highest grossing romantic comedy of all time.
+For her performance, Bullock received a Golden Globe nomination for best actress and a Women's Image Network Award for Outstanding Actress.
+The Proposal is Fletcher's highest-grossing film as a director, and it stands as the 7th highest grossing romantic comedy of all time.

 Following the success of The Proposal, Fletcher directed The Guilt Trip (2012) starring Seth Rogen and Barbra Streisand.
 She followed this by directing Hot Pursuit (2015) starring Reese Witherspoon and Sofía Vergara.
 Both of these films performed significantly worse than her previous films, with the former receiving only one Razzie Award nomination and the latter earning an 8% on Rotten Tomatoes.

 In July 2014, Fletcher was announced as director for Disenchanted, the sequel to the 2007 film starring Amy Adams and Patrick Dempsey.
 However, in October 2016, she was replaced by her friend Adam Shankman.

 In December 2018, Fletcher released Dumplin', her first film released exclusively on Netflix.
 The film is based on the book of the same name, and stars Jennifer Aniston as a former beauty queen.
 The film grapples with issues related to body positivity and mother-daughter relationships.

 Fletcher directed Hocus Pocus 2, the 2022 sequel to Hocus Pocus.
 The film was released exclusively on Disney+ and stars Sarah Jessica Parker, Bette Midler, and Kathy Najimy as the Sanderson Sisters from the 1993 original film.
-The film was polarized by critics, but received two Kids' Choice Award nominations, including Favorite Movie.
+The film was polarized by critics, but received two Kids' Choice Award nominations, including Favorite Movie (losing to Sonic the Hedgehog 2).
+She will reprise her role as director on the upcoming Hocus Pocus 3.